Scotland’s North Coast 500 Route Planner, Map & 1-Week Itinerary

 Whereas the North Coast 500 offers the wild, rugged, untamed side of Scotland, Edinburgh is more touristy, like Scotland on steroids, with history and culture, and all the tartan and whisky you could wish for.
 I love both sides!

 Edinburgh also has great nightlife too, and tons of great bars and restaurants.
 Whilst we didn’t go on this trip, on another trip to Edinburgh I went for dinner and dancing at Ghillie Dhu, a Scottish ceilidh extravaganza.
-We did the Gay Gordon’s, the Dashing White Sergeant, and a whole load of other traditional dances.
+We did the Gay Gordon’s, Dashing White Sergeant, Strip the Willow and a whole load of other traditional dances.
 I LOVED it!

 Where to Stay in Edinburgh: We decided to treat ourselves on this first night at the Radisson Collection Hotel (formerly the G&V Royal Mile Hotel), which is a modern hotel with a fabulous cocktail bar and gorgeous views over the city.
 I’d definitely recommend staying here!